influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 {{% caption %}}Overlapped data node structure{{% /caption %}}

-1. `UnionExec`: unions separate streams without merging them.
+1. `UnionExec`: unions multiple streams of input data by concatenating the partitions. `UnionExec` doesn't do any merging and is fast to execute.
 2. `SortPreservingMergeExec: [state@2 ASC,city@1 ASC,time@3 ASC,__chunk_order@0 ASC]`: merges already sorted data; indicates that preceding data (from nodes below it) is already sorted.
 The output data is a single sorted stream.
 3. `DeduplicateExec: [state@2 ASC,city@1 ASC,time@3 ASC]`: deduplicates an input stream of sorted data.
   Because `SortPreservingMergeExec` ensures a single sorted stream, it often, but not always, precedes `DeduplicateExec`.